Phani-TrainingPrograms/Capgemini_Dotnet/EntityFrameworkDemos/EFCodeFirstAppWithServices/Readme.md

 - Microsoft.EntityFrameworkCore.Tools

 ### Create a new folder called Entities and create UR Entity classes there.
-Create a new folder  called Data and write UR DbContext class in it.
+- Create a new folder  called Data and write UR DbContext class in it.
-Build the Application.
+- Build the Application.
-Run the following commands in the Package manager Command Window: add-migration mig1 update-database ->Shall generate the required tables in the backend.
+- Run the following commands in the Package manager Command Window:
+- add-migration mig1
+- update-database ->Shall generate the required tables in the backend.

 ### Create a new folder called Repos->Repository Layer.
-Create an IBookRepository, IAuthorRepository interfaces and its implementor classes.
+- Create an IBookRepository, IAuthorRepository interfaces and its implementor classes.
+- Implement the Classes for the CRUD operations required.